 The Anderson House is available for private events and is a popular place for weddings.
 Visitors can also use the library Monday through Friday 10 to 4 to conduct research on American history.
 The best part of a visit to the Anderson House is telling friends and family back home about this virtually unknown DC attraction and the story the walls can tell.

 An old-timey Inn

-On the opposite side of Dupont Circle from the Anderson House sits another little known house.
+On the opposite side of Dupont Circle in Washington from the Anderson House sits another little-known house.
 The Tabard Inn started as a residence in the “mini-mansion” area of Dupont Circle.
-This property, stitched together from three consecutive homes on N Street, comprise the Inn opened by Marie Willoghby Rogers in 1922.
-You can feel history oozing from the floors, ceilings and artwork throughout.
+This property, stitched together from three consecutive homes on N Street, comprise the Inn opened by Marie Willoughby Rogers in 1922.
+You can feel the history oozing from the floors, ceilings, and artwork throughout.

 The first time I visited I mistook the address, 1739, as the date the building was constructed; the inside made it feel that old and authentic.
 As we entered on a cold January night for dinner; their restaurant was dimly lit and noisy giving it the feel of an old tavern our founding fathers might have met at under candle light.
 The floors creak, and the stairs groan as you investigate the interesting art and knick-knacks calling the curious to come take a look.